-An independent agent in the Trusted Choice® network can help you find the landlord insurance policy that meets your needs.
+An independent insurance agent in our network can help you find the landlord insurance policy that meets your needs.
 A local agent in your area can explain your many options and answer your questions so that you can make an informed decision when you purchase a policy.
-Contact a local Trusted Choice member agent today to compare South Carolina landlord insurance quotes and find a policy that meets your coverage and budgetary needs.
+Contact a local agent today to compare South Carolina landlord insurance quotes and find a policy that meets your coverage and budgetary needs.

 South Carolina Counties with the Highest Population of Renters

 - Statewide: 27.79% of South Carolina’s homes are occupied by renters

 - Charleston County: 38.95% of homes are rented

 - Richland County: 38.59% of homes are rented

 - Greenville County: 31.82% of homes are rented

 - Greenwood County: 30.72% of homes are rented